-When you mention mall Santa's, most people think of kids, and probably 90% of the people who stood in line and came to sit on my lap were under the age of twelve.
-Then you had the older kids who hated to be there but their parents still wanted that yearly picture so they forced them to shuffle up and plop down beside Santa in the over-sized chair.
-There was no way those 'tweens and teenagers were about to sit on my, or any other Santa's lap.
+When you mention mall Santas, most people think of kids, and probably 90% of the people who stood in line and came to sit on my lap were under the age of twelve.
+Then you had the older kids who hated to be there, but their parents still wanted that yearly picture so they forced them to shuffle up and plop down beside Santa in the over-sized chair.
+Those 'tweens and teenagers wouldn't be caught dead sitting on my, or any other Santa's lap.

-Then there were the older people, women mostly, but a few men as well.
+Then there were the older people -- women mostly, but a few men as well.
 They were a mixed bag.
-Some were all too eager to sit on Ol' Saint Nick's lap and reveal their heart's desire and then ran the gamut from ...
+Some were all TOO eager to sit on Ol' Saint Nick's lap and reveal their heart's desire.
+They, the adults ran the gamut from ...

 The Good - An entire shift of Hooter's girls, a couple of shapely twins, and pretty young woman who only wanted to ask Santa for her fiance to be sent back stateside from Croatia in time for their planned Valentine's day wedding.

 The Ugly - The ugly took many, many forms and will be fodder for this series throughout.
 When I say ugly I don't just mean physically though Frosty knows there were plenty that filled that sleigh.
 Along with the aesthetically challenged I had to deal with the hygiene deficient, the personality perplexed, and the downright delusional that actually thought I could fulfill their wishes.
-Then, there were those who fell into all of those categories and then some.
-Like the couple from today's installment.
+Then, there were those who fell into all of those categories.
+Plus some.
+The couple from today's installment certainly fits that bill.

 But our next customers were far from being kids.
 And as they walked up Galen whispered out the the side of his mouth, "Get a load of these two."

 They were in their early twenties.
-She had on a pair of ratty red sweat pants that were two sizes two small and with her rotund build the overall package looked sort of like Santa's gift bag.
-If it were overstuffed with about two dozen Christmas hams.
-The woman's hair hadn't seen a brush since Prancer was nothing but a twinkle in his mother's eye, but she wore enough make-up to make Rudolph's nose seem dull.
+She wore a pair of ratty red sweat pants that were two sizes two small and with her rotund build the overall package looked sort of like Santa's gift bag.
+If it were overstuffed with two dozen Christmas hams.
+The woman's hair hadn't seen a brush since Prancer was nothing but a twinkle in his mother's eye, but she's lathered on enough make-up to make Rudolph's nose seem dull.

-In stereo-typical fashion her boyfriend was as skinny as she was large.
+In stereotypical fashion her boyfriend was as skinny as she was large.
 His body was all angles and bones, like a broken up candy cane.
-And there was a smudge above his upper lip that could have been a moustache or a smudge of soot.
+A smudge above his upper lip that could have been a moustache or a stain of chimney soot.
 A chain hung from his grease-stained jeans and the cap on his head said something like, Truckers Do It For The Long Haul.